c-hofer/COREL_icml2019/README.md

 conda develop /tmp/chofer_torchex
 ```

-Finally, we clone this GitHub repository, using
+Fourth, we clone this GitHub repository, using

 ```bash
 cd /tmp/